dnelson86/ArepoVTK/README.md

 where currently `{quantity}` can be one of `cameraX, cameraY, cameraZ, lookAtX, lookAtY, lookAtZ, rotXY, rotXZ` and `{interpMethod}` can be one of `linear, quadratic_inout`, the latter being a smooth easing function.

 Note that a multi-frame sequence could render a time-evolving series of simulation snapshots, or it could render a time-static (i.e. single snapshot) scene.
-To achieve the former, you can replace
+To achieve the former, you can replace the actual snapshot number in `{filename}` with "NUMM", and then pass in a snapshot number with the `-s` command-line option.
+This could, for example, increment simultaneously with the frame number, or else a more complex relationship can be established.

 ### Render Execution, Data Loading, Masking, Multi-Job Renders